Appreciative inquiry in education

 Appreciative Inquiry (AI) is an approach that believes improvement is more engaging when the focus is made on the strengths rather than the weaknesses.
 People tend to respond to positive statements but react to negative statements that concern them.
 Children are more sensitive to their self-worth and thrive on what makes them feel good, what makes them feel accepted, included and recognized.
 AI is a powerful tool that can be used in the field of Education to enable children discover what is good about them and dream of what they can do with this realization.
-Children of today are very sensitive and make decisions in haste which sometimes costs them their lives.
-In such a situation, AI plays a very vital role.
+People can be affected by the uses of AI.

 Overview

 Appreciative Inquiry is the cooperative search for the best in people their organizations, and the world around them.
 It involves systematic discovery of what gives a system 'life' when it is most effective and capable in economic, ecological, and human terms.
 AI involves the art and practice of asking questions that strengthen a system's capacity to heighten positive potential.
 It mobilizes inquiry through crafting an "unconditional positive question' often involving hundreds or sometimes thousands of people."